aubreypwd/composer-uninstall/README.md

 # composer uninstall

-This plugin, once installed, adds a `composer uninstall` command that will uninstall (not remove) all packages.
+This plugin, once installed, adds a `composer uninstall` command that will uninstall (not remove from `composer.*`) all packages on your filesystem.
 It basically does the _opposite_ of `composer install` which takes the required packages and installs them into directories, this will delete those directories.

 ## Installation